-This article will show you how to activate the Honeywell water heater reset button system.
+This article will show you how to reset your Honeywell Water Heater.

-When you arrive at your water heater, you will notice that the code light is either blinking abnormally or permanently on, indicating that there is a fault.
+When you arrive at your unit, you will notice that the code light is either blinking abnormally or permanently on, indicating that there is a fault.

-You can reset your Honeywell hot Water heater in four steps.
+You can reset your Honeywell hot gas control valve in four steps.

 - Head to you hot water tank and make sure that the pilot light turned on.

-- Turn the pilot light knob to the “very hot” position for 10 seconds.
+- Turn the gas valve knob to the “very hot” position for 10 seconds.

-- Turn the pilot light knob to the “hot” position for 10 seconds.
+- Turn the gas valve knob to the “hot” position for 10 seconds.

-- Turn the pilot light knob to the “pilot” position for 10 seconds
+- Turn the gas valve knob to the “pilot” position for 10 seconds

 At the end of this sequence, the pilot light will begin blinking again.